Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 350–2,000/night (~€213–1,216) | Location: 11 Hickson Road, The Rocks

-Pier One occupies the extraordinary 1912 Walsh Bay wharves — the heritage timber pilings, the extraordinary waterfront position (the hotel extends over the harbour on the historic wharf structure), and the excellent bar position (the Under The Bridge Bar, directly below the Harbour Bridge — the most atmospheric hotel bar position in Sydney).
-The design is contemporary within the heritage structure: the exposed timber trusses, the extraordinary industrial aesthetic.
+Pier One occupies the 1912 Walsh Bay wharves — the heritage timber pilings, a waterfront position (the hotel extends over the harbour on the historic wharf structure), and a well-placed bar (the Under The Bridge Bar, directly below the Harbour Bridge — the most atmospheric hotel bar position in Sydney).
+The design is contemporary within the heritage structure: exposed timber trusses and an industrial aesthetic.

 The Langham Sydney — Observatory Hill